mui/material-ui/docs/data/material/components/dialogs/dialogs.md

 - Dialog Title: a wrapper used for the title of a Dialog.
 - Dialog Actions: an optional container for a Dialog's Buttons.
 - Dialog Content: an optional container for displaying the Dialog's content.
-- Dialog Content Text: a wrapper used for text inside `<DialogContent>. -
+- Dialog Content Text: a wrapper used for text inside `<DialogContent>`. -
-- Slide: optional [Transtion](https://mui.com/material-ui/transitions/#slide) used to slide the Dialog in from the edge of the screen.
+- Slide: optional [Transition](https://mui.com/material-ui/transitions/#slide) used to slide the Dialog in from the edge of the screen.

 {{"demo": "SimpleDialogDemo.js"}}